Soviet occupation of Bessarabia and Northern Bukovina: Political developments in Romania

 The territorial concessions of 1940 produced deep sorrow and resentment among Romanians and hastened the decline in popularity of the regime led by King Carol II of Romania.
 Three days after the annexation, Romania renounced the 1939 Anglo-French guarantee.
-A new government of Ion Gigurtu was sworn in on July 5, 1940, which withdrew the country from the League of Nations on July 11 and announced its desire to join the Axis camp on July 13.
-A series of measures taken by Gigurtu, including official persecution of Jews inspired by the German Nuremberg Laws in July and August 1940, failed to sway Germany from awarding Northern Transylvania to Hungary in the Second Vienna Award on August 30, 1940.
+A new government of Ion Gigurtu was sworn in on 5 July 1940, which withdrew the country from the League of Nations on 11 July and announced its desire to join the Axis camp on 13 July.
+A series of measures taken by Gigurtu, including official persecution of Jews inspired by the German Nuremberg Laws in July and August 1940, failed to sway Germany from awarding Northern Transylvania to Hungary in the Second Vienna Award on 30 August 1940.

 That led to a near-uprising in the country.
-On September 5, King Carol II proposed to General (later Marshal) Ion Antonescu to form a new government.
+On 5 September King Carol II proposed to General (later Marshal) Ion Antonescu to form a new government.
 Antonescu's first act was to force the King to abdicate, for the fourth and final time, and to flee Romania.
-An alliance was formed by Ion Antonescu with remnants of the Iron Guard (partly destroyed in 1938), an anti-Semitic fascist party, and took power on September 6, 1940.
+An alliance was formed by Ion Antonescu with remnants of the Iron Guard (partly destroyed in 1938), an antisemitic fascist party, and took power on 6 September 1940.
 Mihai, the son of Carol II, succeeded him as King of Romania.
 The country was declared a National Legionary State.
 Between October 1940 and June 1941, around 550,000 German troops entered Romania.
 In November, Antonescu signed the Tripartite Pact, which tied Romania militarily to Germany, Italy and Japan.
 In January 1941, the Iron Guard attempted a coup, which failed and placed Antonescu firmly in power, with the approval of Hitler.
 The authoritarian regime of Antonescu (1940–1944) did not restore political parties and democracy but only co-opted several individual civilians in the government.

 Overall, the desire to regain the lost territories was invoked as a justification by Romania for its entry into World War II on the side of the Axis against the Soviet Union.

-Romanian recovery of Bessarabia and Northern Bukovina and wartime administration

-On June 22, 1941, Romania participated alongside Hungary and Italy on the side of the Axis Powers in the German invasion of the Soviet Union to recover Bessarabia and Bukovina.
-The Axis armies accomplished this objective by July 26, 1941.